Station Crew Blasts Off on Short Ride to Station

-Category: Space Hits: 3The Soyuz MS-18 rocket blasts off from the Baikonur Cosmodrome in Kazakhstan carrying three Expedition 65 crew members to the space station.
+Category: Space Hits: 4The Soyuz MS-18 rocket blasts off from the Baikonur Cosmodrome in Kazakhstan carrying three Expedition 65 crew members to the space station.

 Nearly nine minutes after a successful launch at 3:42 a.m.
 EDT of the Soyuz MS-18 spacecraft, NASA astronaut Mark Vande Hei and cosmonauts Oleg Novitskiy and Pyotr Dubrov of the Russian space agency Roscosmos safely reached orbit.
 They have begun a two-orbit, three-hour flight to reach the International Space Station and join the Expedition 64 crew.
 At the time of launch, the station was flying about 259 miles over northern Uzbekistan, 335 miles behind the Soyuz as it left the launch pad.